septsixteen/MSDS6306_CaseStudy1_HeidiNguyen/Paper/CaseStudy1_GDPstudy_HeidiNguyen.md

 ##   Q5                   9
 ```

-#### Question 6b: there are 5 countries which are classified as Lower middle income but among the 38 nations with the highest GDP (the top 20% GDP ranking)
+#### Question 6b: There are 5 countries which are classified as Lower middle income but among the 38 nations with the highest GDP (the top 20% GDP ranking)

 ```r
 #table of countries that are Lower middle income but among the 38 nations with highest GDP.